jhildenbiddle/get-css-data/README.md

 ## Features

-- Collect CSS data for all `<link>` and `<style>` nodes or only those specified
+- Collects CSS data from `<link>` and `<style>` nodes
+- Returns CSS data in DOM order as an array and a concatenated string
+- Handles `@import` rules
-- Handles absolute and relative `@import` rules
+- Handles absolute and relative URLs
 - Inspect, modify and/or filter CSS data from each node
-- Access CSS data as concatenated string or an array of per-node data in DOM order
 - Modify XHR object before each request
 - UMD and ES6 modules available
 - Compatible with modern and legacy browsers (IE9+)